-- The emergence of institutional and association networks that reflect the complexity of Ontario's Francophone social structure, as is echoed in the vast exercise under way, aiming to redesign the community's governance mechanisms. - As a community development architect, the community sector is one of three pillars of Canadian society, along with the public and private sectors.
-Our quality of life, our economic strength, and the vitality of our democratic institutions depend on the vibrancy of these interdependent sectors and the support they provide to one another.
-Volunteers and staff working in community organizations are actively involved in making a difference and improving their communities.
-They deliver services critical to Canadians, advocate for common causes, and support economic and community development in Canada. - The community sector has also been instrumental in the development of most of the public services we now consider essential components of a caring society: schools, hospitals, support for the underprivileged, and care for children in need.
+- As a community development architect, the community sector is one of three pillars of Canadian society, along with the public and private sectors.
+Our quality of life, our economic strength and the vitality of our democratic institutions depend on the vibrancy of these interdependent sectors and the support they provide to one another.
+Volunteers and staff working in community sector organizations are actively involved in making a difference and improving their communities, and in working towards the global development of the community.
+They deliver services critical to Canadians, advocate for common causes, and support economic and community development in Canada. - The Canadian community sector has also been instrumental in the development of most of the public services we rely on today as essential manifestations of a caring society, such as schools, hospitals, support for the underprivileged, and care for children in need.
 All of these services began as volunteer initiatives.
-Today, the Canadian public and volunteer sectors both take part in providing these services.
-In the communities, the community sector remains a key provider of services in the minority official language.
-The Department acknowledges this important contribution that Ontario's Francophone community sector makes to the province's Francophone community. - Organizations in the community sector bring their knowledge, expertise and compassion in working with communities and individuals to public policy debates and identify priorities to governments.
-By encouraging people to participate and work together for common causes, the sector strengthens citizen involvement, gives voice to the voiceless, allows for multiple perspectives to be heard on a variety of issues, and provide opportunities for people to practice the skills of democratic life. - The community sector provides opportunities for volunteers to contribute to the life of their communities.
+Currently, the public and volunteer sectors both take part in providing these services.
+In communities, the community sector still remains a key purveyor of services in the minority official language.
+The Government of Canada acknowledges the important contribution of the Acadian and Francophone community sector of Prince Edward Island to the vitality of the province's Acadian and Francophone community. - Prince Edward Island's Acadian and Francophone community has made progress thanks to the mobilizing of the entire Acadian and Francophone civil society, which has adopted its own institutions, and thanks to advocacy work.
+The development of the Island's Acadian and Francophone community hinges on the creation of community institutions benefiting from stable resources for their operations. - Community sector organizations bring their knowledge, expertise and compassion in working with communities and individuals to public policy debates and identify priorities to governments.
+By encouraging people to participate and work together for common causes, the sector strengthens citizen involvement, gives voice to the voiceless, allows for multiple perspectives to be heard on a variety of issues, and provides opportunities for people to practice the skills of democratic life. - 22 Community sector organizations provide opportunities for volunteers to contribute to the life of their communities.
 The term "volunteer" refers to all who work by choice, without remuneration, on causes or for people outside their personal sphere.
 People volunteer formally, through organizations, or informally by participating and helping others.
 Volunteering takes different forms in different cultures and different regions of the country.
 Women and men who volunteer are committed to making a difference and believe deeply in the work they are doing.

-Volunteers are involved in all three sectors, but it is the community sector that was developed by volunteers and continues to do the most to mobilize their efforts.
-The rich network of organizations known as the community sector helps make Canada the humane, caring, and prosperous nation it is, and is one of the strengths for which Canada is known around the world.
+Volunteers are involved in all three sectors, but the community sector is the only one developed by volunteers and that fully solicits their involvement.
+The community benefits enormously from the rich contribution of its volunteers, who make a range of services accessible to women, youth and seniors among others, in several areas such as health and early childhood.
+The rich network of organizations, called the community sector, helps make Canada the humane, caring and prosperous nation it is, and is one of the strengths for which Canada is known around the world.